-What complications can happen?
+What complications can occur?

 There is no completely "risk free" operation for stress incontinence.
-The three methods of placing the sling have their own specific risks (see below) but all can be complicated by:
+Complications include:

-- Urinary tract infections These are not uncommon after any procedure and should respond to antibiotics.
-Symptoms of a urinary tract infection include burning, stinging, the need to pass urine frequently and in some cases bloody, cloudy or offensive smelling urine.
-If you notice these symptoms contact your doctor. - Bleeding Bleeding, sufficient to require a blood transfusion, is very rare.
-Sometimes bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
-This is normally self-limiting and only very rarely needs an operation to fix. - Difficulty passing urine (voiding difficulty) Some women have difficulty emptying their bladder following sling surgery; this is often because of swelling around the urethra or discomfort and will usually settle quickly (within a week).
+- Urinary tract infections.
+These are common after any procedure and should respond to antibiotics.
+Symptoms of a urinary tract infection include burning, stinging, the need to pass urine frequently and in some cases bloody, cloudy, or offensive smelling urine.
+If you notice these symptoms contact your doctor. - Bleeding.
+Bleeding sufficient to require a blood transfusion is very rare.
+Sometime bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
+This is normally self-limiting and only very rarely needs an operation to fix. - Difficulty passing urine (voiding difficulty).
+Voiding difficulty may occur in 1-5% of patients, often because of swelling around the urethra or discomfort and will usually settle quickly (within a week).
 During this time your doctor may recommend a fine tube or catheter be used to drain the bladder.
-If your urine stream remains very slow or you cannot empty the bladder well even after the swelling has settled, your care provider will discuss other possibilities, such as cutting or stretching the sling, with you. - Sling exposure Very occasionally the sling can appear in the wall of the vagina a few weeks, months or years after an operation.
-Your partner may notice a rough area during intercourse, or you may feel an uncomfortable prickling sensation in the vagina.
-Occasionally there can be some blood-stained discharge.
-In this case, you should consult your surgeon who will be able to advise which method of resolving the situation is best.
-Usually this would involve either re-covering the tape or removing the section of tape that is exposed.
-The risks of this happening are about 1 in 100 after a retropubic operation or mini-sling and more slightly frequent than this after a transobturator operation. - Bladder or urethral perforation Bladder perforation occurs most often during a retropubic operation, whilst the urethra is most at risk of damage during a transobturator procedure.
+If your urine stream remains very slow or you cannot empty the bladder well even after the swelling has settled, your care provider will discuss other possibilities, such as cutting or stretching the sling, with you. - Sling exposure.
+Very occasionally the sling can appear in the wall of the vagina a few weeks, months, or years after an operation.
+Symptoms may include vaginal bleeding, vaginal discharge, or pain with intercourse for the patient or her partner.
+In such cases, you should consult your surgeon who will be able to advise you further.
+Management would involve either recovering the tape or removing the section of tape that is exposed.
+The risk of this happening is up to 5% after a retropubic operation or mini-sling and slightly more frequent than that after a transobturator operation. - Bladder or urethral perforation.
+Bladder perforation occurs most often during a retropubic operation (1-5%), while the urethra is at most risk of damage during a transobturator procedure (1% or less).
 Your surgeon will check for damage during the operation by looking inside the bladder and urethra using a special telescope (cystoscope).
-Removing and correctly relocating the needle to which the sling is attached should resolve the situation.
+Removing and correctly locating the needle to which the sling is attached should resolve the situation.
 The bladder is normally then drained by a catheter for 24 hours to allow the hole in the bladder to heal itself.
-Damage to the urethra is more difficult to deal with, and should be discussed with your surgeon should it occur.
-Both are relatively rare, and bladder perforation, as long as it is recognized, does not affect the success of the operation.
+Damage to the urethra is more difficult to deal with and should be discussed with your surgeon.
+Bladder perforation, as long as it is recognized, does not affect the success of the operation. - stress incontinence often experience urgency and urge incontinence (leakage of urine associated with the sensation of urgency).
+About 50% of women notice an improvement

-- Urgency and urge incontinence Women who have bad stress incontinence often experience urgency and urge incontinence, the leakage of urine associated with the sensation of urgency.
-About 50% of women notice an improvement in urgency symptoms but for about 5% the symptoms may worsen following a MUS procedure. - Pain Long term pain following sling surgery is unusual.
-Studies suggest that after the retropubic operation about 1 in 100 (1%) will develop vaginal or groin pain.
-Similar pain in the vagina or at the site of the cuts where the tape is put in can occur in as many as 1 in 10 women after a transobturator approach.
+- in urgency symptoms, but for about 5% the symptoms may worsen following a mid-urethral sling procedure. - Pain.
+Long-term pain following sling surgery is unusual.
+Studies suggest that after the retropubic operation about 1% will develop vaginal or groin pain.
+Similar pain in the vagina or at the site of the cuts where the tape is put in can occur in as many as 10% of women after a transobturator approach.
 In most cases pain is short lived and does not occur for more than 1 to 2 weeks.
-Rarely pain may not settle and removal of the sling is required.
+Rarely pain may not settle, and removal of the sling is required.